-Introduction In New World there are pre-determined settlement locations within Aeternum, so players will not be able to free build.
-Each settlement location will have a pre-defined layout that players will build upon once they take control of the settlement or fort.
+Introduction In New World there are pre-determined settlement locations within Aeternum.
+Each settlement location will have a pre-defined layout that players will upgrade once they take control of the settlement.
 Aeternum is divided into distinct Territories, and many of these Territories will have their own Settlement and Fort.

 Differences Between a Settlement & a Fort

 There are some important differences between a settlement and a fort.
 The Settlements are where players socialize, live, craft, trade, work on Town Projects, and support their Faction through Faction Missions.
 Settlements also serve as a re-spawn point for players after death, are the location for purchasing your house, where you go to manage your storage, and where you go to access the trading post.

 How do Players Claim Territory?

 The only way to own a territory is through war!
 There is an exception though.
-At launch obviously there will not be any owners of a territory, so any unclaimed territory can be claimed simply by paying the claim fee at the fort.
+At the launch of a new server there will not be any owners of a territory, so any unclaimed territory can be claimed simply by paying the claim fee at the fort.
 You must travel to the fort to claim an unclaimed territory.
 This can not be done in the settlement.

 Upon completing the pre-requites quests, players can choose between one of the three Factions.
 Then, Once you choose a Faction, you can create or join a Company.
 When a Company is created, it inherits the Faction of its creator.
 Companies can then gain and control a Territory and the Settlement or Fort that lies within that territory.
 Once a company owns a territory, the accompanying settlement can be developed into a full player city with accompanying crafting stations, player housing, a tax system, fortifications, and much more.